Kris Bryant Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).
+- The Mariners give up the second-fewest home runs in baseball (10 total, 0.7 per game).

 © 2023 Data Skrive.
 All rights reserved.